socialmind/ws-checkins/README.md

 #imdb-checkin#

-Class that analyzes the checkin history of an IMDB user and produces statistics.
+Class that analyzes the check-ins history of an IMDB user and produces statistics.

 ###How do IMDB chechins work?###

 >Check-ins are an IMDb feature that let you tell us that you have recently watch, are currently watching,
 >or will shortly watch a title listed on IMDb. <i>-- <a href="http://imdb.com">IMDB.com</a>

-You can find more information about IMDB checkins <a href="http://www.imdb.com/help/show_leaf?checkins">here</a>
+You can find more information about IMDB check-ins <a href="http://www.imdb.com/help/show_leaf?checkins">here</a>

 ###License###